 According to the Kenya building code of 1997 , “the foundation should designed and constructed in such manner as to sustain the dead load of the building imposed vertically and laterally and to transmit these loads to the ground in such manner that the pressure may not impair the stability of the building or adjoining structures.
 In addition foundation laying should also factor into the equation the effect of wind on the building.
-Also it should be taken down in such depth that will safeguard the building from swelling, shrinking or erosion of the subsoil.”
+Also it should be taken down to such a depth that will safeguard the building from swelling, shrinking or erosion of the subsoil.”.

-©copyright East Africa Little hardware ltd 2017
+©copyright East Africa Little hardware ltd 2017.